 Those wanting to sell on Etsy can initially join for free and set up an account but will have to pay a fee to list products and the site also takes a small cut of the profit on each item sold.
 This is how Etsy makes its money.

-Etsy also offers data on sales, site visits, income and also comments left by customers or those simply engaging with your page.
+Etsy also offers data on sales, site visits, income and also comments left by customers or those simply visiting your page.
 This can all provide useful information to help you track your progress and develop your marketing efforts.

 What do you need to do to get started?